-Weight loss surgeries may differ in technique, candidate requirements, and in other ways, but the way they work is fundamentally the same.
-They work through limiting the amount of food and calories that enter the digestive system and by capitalizing on the body’s natural metabolic process of using excess fat reserves.
-Both gastric sleeve surgery and lap-band surgery work by shrinking the size of the stomach so only a small amount of food can be consumed in one sitting.
+Weight loss surgeries may differ in technique, candidate requirements, and other ways, but the way they work is fundamentally the same.
+Also, they work by limiting the amount of food and calories that enter the digestive system and by capitalizing on the body’s natural metabolic process of using excess fat reserves.
+Both gastric sleeve surgery and lap-band surgery shrink the size of the stomach, allowing individuals to consume only a small amount of food in one sitting.

-Both lap-band and gastric sleeve surgery restrict and change the size of the stomach, the difference between the two is the technique used to alter the stomach size.
+Both lap-band and gastric sleeve surgery restrict and change the size of the stomach, but the techniques used to alter the stomach size differ.

 Lap-band surgery does not change the size of the stomach but instead, it changes the “hunger” signals that are sent to the brain.
 These signals tell our bodies that we are hungry or we are full.
-This is done through the insertion of a soft silicone band placed around the top of the stomach near the esophagus.
-The band also limits the amount of solid food a patient can consume at one time.
-The band can be adjusted or removed if necessary.
+Additionally, the surgeon inserts a soft silicone band around the top of the stomach near the esophagus.
+Moreover, the band also limits the amount of solid food a patient can consume at one time.
+As a result, the band can be adjusted or removed if necessary.

 Is Gastric Sleeve Surgery Better Than a Gastric Band?

-Gastric sleeve surgery is considered more effective and a much better choice than a gastric band for most patients these days.
-It is important to note that lap-band surgery is rarely done anymore due to the high rate of failure.
+Most patients consider gastric sleeve surgery a more effective choice than a gastric band.
+It is important to note that surgeons rarely perform lap-band surgery anymore due to the high rate of failure.

 A Non-Surgical Weight Loss Alternative

-Historically, gastric sleeve surgery was considered the least invasive and most effective type of weight loss surgery when compared to gastric bypass surgery.
-Surgeons desire to offer their patients the most effective procedure with the least amount of risk.
+Historically, people considered gastric sleeve surgery the least invasive and most effective type of weight loss surgery when comparing it to Gastric Bypass Surgery.
+Generally, surgeons desire to offer their patients the most effective procedure with the least amount of risk.
 The advancement in bariatric weight loss has resulted in a relatively new procedure that is quickly becoming many surgeons’ first preference.
-Endoscopic sleeve gastroplasty (ESG) is a procedure that is performed to make the stomach smaller, similar to the results of gastric sleeve surgery.
+Endoscopic Sleeve Gastroplasty (ESG) is a procedure that is performed to make the stomach smaller, similar to the results of gastric sleeve surgery.